 PAT testing is carried out on electrical appliances, just like the an inspection is carried out on the wiring installation – both are important, for similar reasons – a fault leads to electric shock; which you don’t want.

 In worse case scenarios, that electric shock becomes electrocution.
 If you get electrocuted you die, and what makes it worse is, your death will be a very painful one.

 Regular testing reduces the risks

 Portable appliance testing; when correctly performed will reduce and all but eliminate the risk of electrocution and/or fire which is a benefit of pat testing.
 There can’t ever be a 100% guarantee but compared with doing nothing at all the chances of ensuring safety are dramatically increased – How much would your business lose if it was affected by fire?
 When we say there can’t be a 100% guarantee, it’s because we can’t stop an appliance being damaged after we test it, but at the time of testing we do guarantee its safety.

-The benefits of PAT Testing – it reduces the chance of accidents
+Regular PAT Testing reduces the chance of accidents

 Accidents as a result of faulty electrics are 20 times more likely to kill their victim than any other type of accident – PAT Testing finds faults that lead to electrocution; and removes them.

-The benefits of PAT testing – it helps you comply with the law
+Appliance testing helps you comply with the law

 - The Electricity at Work Regulations (EAW)